 Consistency checks between documents

-In line with the principle of the segregation of duties, the legal framework assigns the responsibility for preparing different elements of the accounts package to different authorities (accounts by the certifying authority, management declaration and annual summary by the MA and audit opinion and annual control report by the audit authority).
+In line with the principle of the segregation of duties, the legal framework assigns the responsibility for preparing different elements of the accounts package to different authorities (accounts by the CA, management declaration and annual summary by the MA and audit opinion and annual control report by the AA).
 The linkage between all these documents calls for coordination arrangements between authorities so that consistency checks are performed ahead of the submission.
 National procedures should be established to ensure this coordination.

 Therefore, it is recommended that arrangements are made within the Member States to allow one of the authorities (to be designated at national/regional level) to perform all required consistency checks paying special attention to the correspondence between tables.